 In 2008 Taylor became a resident of the Commonwealth of the Marianas islands where he made four large cement “Artifacts” which were left in the wild to be grown over and photographed.
 He filmed the process and took the footage to the Universal Studios New York Film Academy in 2010, where he earned a second Master's degree (MFA).
-After an experimental period characterized by process explorations and some theorizing about post-postmodernism and neo-impressionism, Taylor has re-visited his early painting style, and is sculpting small works for metals.
+After an experimental period characterized by process explorations and some theorizing about post-postmodernism, Taylor has re-visited his early painting style, and is sculpting small works for metals.
 He also continues to paint and build peices containing and designed to be lit with UV light, never quite having left the stage.

 The more recent works played on local color and light and on new and old technology applied to the abstract.